magistermaks/fabric/wiki/mixins/mixin.md

 ## @Mixin
 [Back](mixins.md)

-The mixin class must be marked by a `@Mixin` adnotation ...
+The mixin class must be marked by a `@Mixin` annotation ...

 ```java
 @Mixin(ClassToBeMixedInto.class)